 More remarkably, as shown in the image above, the horizon remains level despite the tilt of the helmet as Robert leans to turn.
+(You may see this moment in motion at 31:30 in the video).
 The view remains upright even when the horizon cannot be identified.
 That wouldn't be possible with image stabilization that responds only to the content of the image.
-Neither is the camera identifying the horizon according to the direction in which gravity seems to pull: that changes when the bicycle turns, speeds up or slows down.
+Neither is the camera identifying the horizon according to the direction in which gravity seems to pull: that direction changes when the bicycle turns, speeds up or slows down.
 The image stabilization is, then, responding to multiple inputs including the camera's GPS.
 GPS does not identify the location and orientation continuously, and so the camera also has an inertial sensor to adjust orientation between GPS readings.
 I suspect, though, that the image stabilization would degrade indoors, or in a tunnel or concrete canyon where GPS signals are not available.

 The 360-degree image has no edges, and so it solves another problem with image stabilization: Even if the camera's direction of view changes wildly, there is no need to crop the image so its edges don't show.

 The camera's GPS maps the bicycle's route.
 In the post-processed computer display above, the route is visible as a jagged line, with the white dot indicating the location at the time shown in the video image.
 The cyclists were at a turnaround where they arrived and departed on the same road.

 The two semicircular displays at the bottom of the screen report elevation and speed.
 A circular display, directly overhead in the image, indicates the compass direction of travel.